Kardashian BFF Larsa Pippen Dines With Ex Scottie And Kourtney

 Larsa wore a black dress with black thigh-high boots.
 Kourtney wore a white turtleneck with her hair parted down the middle and pulled back into a ponytail.

-According to TMZ, Scottie was all smiles inside of the restaurant and sang with David Foster.
+According to TMZ, Scottie was all smiles at the restaurant and sang with David Foster.

 Kourtney Kardashian has recently split again from her longtime boyfriend and the father of her children, Scott Disick.